If you're a multi-family or commercial investor, DealCheck offers advanced tools designed specifically to analyze these types of properties.

 Viewing the Property's Analysis

-Now that you've added this property, you can view a full breakdown of the purchase requirements, cash flow and investment returns on the Analysis Summary page:
+Now that you've added this property, you can view a full breakdown of the purchase information, cash flow and investment returns on the Property Analysis page:

 Tip: Hover over the question mark icon next to any metric to view its description and calculation formula.